Inbound Logistics: A Simple Guide for Freight Brokers

 Vetting carriers involves checking their credentials, including compliance status and safety rating.
 It can be tedious and time-consuming for brokers, but it’s crucial to limit your liability risk if a carrier gets into an accident or damages freight.
-Using a tool like Truckstop RMIS Onboarding helps you vet carriers automatically and will help speed up the process,
+RMIS Carrier Onboarding helps speed up carrier vetting.

 Onboarding carriers is another time-consuming process for brokers, but it doesn’t pay to take shortcuts.
 Shippers depend on brokers to thoroughly vet their carriers during the onboarding process.
-Many brokers choose to automate their due diligence to save time without sacrificing accuracy and reliability with assistance from Truckstop carrier onboarding software.
+Many brokers choose to use automation tools, so they can save time while helping protect their business.

 Receiving and handling